-If a medication must administered at school a "Release to Give Medication" form must be completed and signed by your physician before administering.
+If a medication must be administered at school, a "Release to Give Medication" form must be completed and signed by your physician before administering.
 If your child suffers from allergies or asthma and requires a constant or frequent administer of medication, the appropriate forms must be completed and kept up to date.

 All medications must be kept in its original container bearing the original pharmacy label showing the prescription number, name of the medication, date filled, expiration date, physician's name, child's name, and directions for dosage.
 PLEASE DO NOT PLACE MEDICATION IN CHILD'S BACKPACK.
-PLEASE DO NOT GIVE THE MEDICATION TO OUR TEACHERS.
-Give the medication and completed release forms to the director.
-If your child requires life-saving medications for a pre-existing condition; including but not limited to: Severe allergy, asthma, Seizure, etc. All medication forms must be completed by the physician and turned in to the office on or before the first day of class.
+PLEASE GIVE THE MEDICATION TO OUR TEACHERS along with a completed release form from your doctor

+If your child requires life-saving medications for a pre-existing condition; including but not limited to Severe allergy, asthma, Seizure, etc., All medication forms must be completed by the physician and turned in to the office on or before the first day of class.